-If a creditor sues you, whether you should hire a lawyer to defend against the lawsuit depends in large part on whether the creditor can prove its case against you, how much it will cost you to defend the lawsuit, and whether the creditor can collect from you.
-(Learn more about creditor lawsuits.)
+If a creditor sues you, whether you should hire a lawyer to defend against the lawsuit depends largely on whether the creditor can prove its case against you, how much it will cost you to defend the lawsuit, and whether the creditor can collect from you.

-Even if you don't end up hiring a lawyer, an experienced consumer attorney can help you evaluate the creditor's case and your personal circumstances to determine the best course for you.
+Even if you don't end up hiring a lawyer, an experienced debt settlement attorney can help you evaluate the creditor's case and your personal circumstances to determine the best course for you.

-Which option is best for you will depend on a number of factors.
+Which option is best for you will depend on several factors.

-If you owe the amount that the creditor is seeking in its lawsuit, hiring a lawyer might be a waste of time and money.
-If you don't have a defense or counterclaim and the creditor can easily prove its case, then you’ll lose.
-You’ll then owe the judgment amount, have to pay your own attorney, and may have pay the creditor’s attorney fees also (in some types of cases, the losing party has to pay the other side’s attorney’s fees).
+If you owe the amount the creditor seeks in its lawsuit, hiring a lawyer might be a waste of time and money.
+You'll lose if you don't have a defense or counterclaim and the creditor can easily prove its case.

-If you have a valid defense to the lawsuit, or a good counterclaim, it might make sense to hire a lawyer to represent you in the lawsuit.
-Hiring a lawyer can ensure that you have the best information available with which to defend the suit and can save you money in the long run.
+If you have a valid defense to the lawsuit or a good counterclaim, hiring a lawyer to represent you in the case might make sense.
+Hiring a lawyer can ensure that you have the best information available to defend the suit and can save you money in the long run.

-A defense is a reason why you are not liable for the debt or a reason why the creditor should not be allowed to collect the debt.
+A "defense" is a reason why you aren't liable for the debt or why the creditor shouldn't be allowed to collect the debt.

 Here are some common defenses to creditor suits:

-Even if you have a good defense to the lawsuit, you'll want to consider the amount of the debt before hiring an attorney.
-Attorney’s fees can add up quickly.
-If you hire a lawyer to defend a lawsuit over a small debt, you may end up owing more in attorney’s fees than you would if you chose not to defend the suit.
-(Learn more about how much attorneys charge in debt cases.)
+Even if you have an excellent defense to the lawsuit, you'll want to consider the amount of the debt before hiring an attorney.
+Attorneys' fees can add up quickly.
+If you hire a lawyer to defend a lawsuit over a small debt, you might end up owing more in attorneys' fees than you would if you chose not to defend the suit.

-Being judgment proof really means that you are collection proof.
-That is, if the creditor gets a judgment against you, can it collect it through wage garnishment, taking your bank account funds, or the like?
-If not, you are judgment proof.
-(Learn more about what being judgment proof means.)
+Being "judgment proof" really means that you are collection proof.
+That is, if the creditor gets a judgment against you, it can't collect the judgment through wage garnishment, taking your bank account funds, or the like.

-If you are judgment proof, it might not make sense to spend money hiring an attorney to defend against the creditor's lawsuit.
+If you are judgment proof, spending money hiring an attorney to defend against the creditor's lawsuit might not make sense.